hyperledger/besu-docs/docs/Concepts/Protocol-Upgrades.md

 Network upgrades are the mechanism for upgrading the Ethereum protocol.
 The point in time at which the protocol upgrade occurs is the network upgrade.

-For the Ethereum mainnet and public testnets (for example, Rinkeby), Hyperledger Besu defines the milestone blocks.
+For the Ethereum mainnet and public testnets (for example, Rinkeby), the milestone block definitions are in Hyperledger Besu.
 Upgrading your Besu client applies the network upgrade.

 For private networks, all network participants must agree on the protocol upgrades and then coordinate the network upgrades.
 The genesis file specifies the